camigomezdev/dojo_datastructures/README.md

 ## Generated Reports

 The script generates reports in CSV format.
 Each report corresponds to the selected option and contains relevant student information based on the chosen criteria.

-## Contributing

-Contributions to this script are welcome!
-If you have any suggestions, bug reports, or feature requests, please feel free to open an issue or submit a pull request on the GitHub repository.